algogrit/blog.gauravagarwalr.com/content/posts/2021-06-04-explicit-mutability.md

 Rust compiler ensures that the data in collections can't be updated, unless the collections itself are marked as mutable, same as any primitive type.

-One other thing to note, Rust allows for different access to the elements in a collections through the different iterators (by calling `iter` or `iter_mut` for example) you create.
+One other thing to note, Rust allows for different access to the elements in a collection through the different iterators (by calling `iter` or `iter_mut` for example) you create.
 This isn't something you can control as a programmer in many other languages.

 So far so good.
 But what about thread-safety?